Austria–Switzerland border: Geography

 As shown on the National Map of Switzerland, the Swiss-Austrian-Italian tripoint is north of Piz Lad, in the Engadin.
 The border follows the Inn River between Martina and Nauders and then runs west towards Samnaun.
 It cuts across the High Alps, connecting the peaks of Grübelekopf (2894 m), Bürkelkopf (3033 m), Greitspitz (2867 m), Piz Rots (3097 m), Fluchthorn (3398 m), Augstenberg (3230 m), Piz Buin (3312 m) and Gross Seehorn (3122 m), roughly following the northern watershed of Engadin, and then to Isentällispitz (2873 m) and Schesaplana (2964 m), along the northern watershed of Prättigau valley, meeting the southern tripoint of Switzerland, Austria and Liechtenstein at Naafkopf (2570 m).

-From the northern Swiss-Austrian-Liechtenstein tripoint, the Swiss-Austrian border follows the Alpine Rhine (which also forms the Swiss-Liechtenstein border), passing east of Diepoldsau and reaching Lake Constance at Rheineck; the Swiss-Austrian-German tripoint is within Lake Constance.
+From the northern Swiss-Austrian-Liechtenstein tripoint, the Swiss-Austrian border follows the Alpine Rhine (which also forms the Swiss-Liechtenstein border), passing east of Diepoldsau and reaching Lake Constance at the Rhine delta of the Old Rhine near Rheineck and Gaissau, respectively; the new delta of the straightened Alpine Rhine lies entirely within Austria.
+The Swiss-Austrian-German tripoint is within Lake Constance.